Bar aux Folies-Bergère (ballet): Background

+It was the only work choreographed by de Valois for the Rambert company, was included in the repertoire when the company toured France in 1937, and was performed regularly by them until the late 1940s.
+The last recorded performance on the Ballet Rambert archive is in Brighton in November 1952.

 Synopsis

-The scene is the Folies Bergère around 1870.
+The ballet springs from the image of Manet's late masterpiece Un bar aux Folies Bergère.
 The curtain opens on the barmaid looking into space then busying herself wiping off bottles and glasses.
 Adolphe and Gustave enter and orders drinks.
 A waiter, Valentin, is in love with the barmaid, whom he persuades to come from behind the counter to dance with him.
 When the can-can dancers appear (entering through the audience, as at the real Folies Bergère) and dance, she retreats behind the bar again.
 When La Goulue does her turn, Valentin becomes besotted with her, breaking the heart of the barmaid, who, after everyone has left and the cleaner starts her work, finally resumes the pose of Manet's painting.